-Additional advising office hours are available in Strickler Hall on the Belknap Campus during the fall and spring semesters.
+Additional advising office hours are available on the Belknap Campus during the fall and spring semesters.
+Advising offices are located in the HSC Advising/Studio Arts Bldg.

 School of Nursing Administration

 The complete and up-to-date list of Nursing School leadership is located on the Nursing website at the following address: